Finding the right university is about more than number-crunching. Here's what else you need to think about

-“League tables only measure a narrow range of metrics,” says Hannah Dunlop, higher education adviser at top-15 university UEA.
-“There are so many things to consider when choosing a university that they don’t cover, such as the type of campus and style of teaching, that they should, at most, only form part of your overall decision.”
+"League tables don’t take everything into account,” says Lydia Newton, recruitment manager at UEA.
+“There are so many things to consider when choosing a university that they don’t cover, such as the type of campus and style of teaching.
+These are both important elements that should form part of your overall decision too."

 But if league tables aren’t the whole story, what else do you need to know?
 We’re glad you asked…